 Living off the grid will be a challenge to everybody, and off grid living in the woods comes with a lot of extra challenges.
 When most people think of off grid living they usually imagine living in a small cabin or homestead in the middle of the woods, the truth is that not a lot of people who actually live off the grid do it in the woods.
-Most off grid homesteads that are in close proximity to the woods either set up their homesteads at the outskirts of the woods or in a clearance in the woods.
+Most off grid homesteads that are in close proximity to the woods either set up their homesteads on the outskirts of the woods or in a clearance in the woods.

 You can live off the grid in the woods by finding a place where you have access to fresh water, either by a local stream or by having the ability to harvest rainwater.
 You can easily survive in the woods by foraging and hunting as long as you have the necessary skills.
 In addition to this, you can also grow crops, even in the middle of the woods as long as you make a clearing.